ChainAgnostic/namespaces/conflux/caip10.md

 There are currently three types of indicators:

 (0x)1: Represents the address of an EOA account.
-(0x)8: Represents the address of a contract
+(0x)8: Represents the address of a contract.
-(0x)0: Represents the address of an internal contract,
+(0x)0: Represents the address of an internal contract.

 Constructing an address: